MegaAmoonguss/CSP-CreatePerformanceTask/README.md

-# CSP-CreatePerformanceTask
+# GMath-py
-Some ideas for the second Performance Task in AP Computer Science Principles.
+Most of GMath's major functions in Python.